declare-lab/Sealing/README.md

 For experiments on CLIP and GIT, please modify our provided reference scripts (in `src/scripts`).
 For all-in-one, please check its attached README file for more details.

 ## Results (Partial)
-The following displayed digits are prediction accuracy, whose definition can be found in our paper.
+The following results are prediction accuracy, which has been defined and customized for each dataset/model in our paper.

 ### CLIP-Dec (3 Frame)
 |Sampling|MSVD-QA|MSRVTT-QA|TGIF-Frame|